uid/gitstream-exercises/README.md

 Other than the `startState`, keys are the names of states and their values can be one of the following:

-* `String` - Simply steps into the named state.
+* `String` - Steps into the named state.
              `loopyState: 'loopyState'` is probably a bad idea.
 * `null`   - Denotes a halt state.
 Stepping into a halt state causes the "Done!" step to be highlighted and stops the countdown timer
 * `Object` - The most common (and useful) option is an object mapping event names to callback functions performed when the event is triggered.
              Ex. `onReceive: function( repo, action, info, done )`

 #### Events and Callbacks